Linda-Njau/BudgetBuddyBackend/README.md

 ```

 ## Configuration
-To send emails using SendGrid, you need to obtain an API key.
+To access the email notification feature, you need to obtain a SendGrid API key.
 Follow these steps to set up your own SendGrid API key:
 1. **Create a New API Key:**
     - Once logged in, navigate to the [SendGrid Dashboard](https://app.sendgrid.com/).
    - In the left sidebar, click on "Settings" and then select "API Keys."